Magic Quadrant for Contact Center Infrastructure

-- The company has acquired several of its key channel partners globally to help establish a direct, in-region sales presence and to assist other channel partners where specific skill sets may be lacking.
+- The company has a good ability to provide direct, in-region sales presence and to assist other channel partners where specific skill sets may be lacking.

 - Interactive Intelligence is finding success in selling its CaaS offering in hosted and hybrid (on-premises and hosted) deployments in enterprises of various sizes.
 The company is finding strong adoption of its hosted offerings in the U.S., although significant growth is being seen in other regions, with data center locations in Europe, Australia, Japan and Latin America.